Lazybird Platform

 Overview

-The Lazybird Speech API lets you list available voices and generate MP3 speech from text or SSML.
+The Lazybird Speech API lets you list available voices, generate MP3 speech from text or SSML, and create private cloned voices.

 Base URL: